What is capital?

 Whether you plan to start a new company, expand a current business, or invest in the stock market, you’ll probably need to raise some capital.
 This capital will help you fund business growth or make a personal financial decision that typically involves a large sum of money.
-On this page, you’ll learn more about what capital is, the different types of capital, how it differs from money and why it’s important in running a business.

-- Individuals and companies use capital to invest in the stock market or to purchase any type of security that can lead to a return on investment
+- Investing: Individuals and companies use capital to invest in the stock market or to purchase any type of security that can lead to a return on investment

 What's on this page

-Capital is a term for cash or financial assets held by a business or an individual.
+Let’s start by going back to basics and looking at what capital actually means.
+Put simply, capital is a term for cash or financial assets held by a business or an individual.
 It can be a total sum of different assets, such as bank deposits, stocks and other resources of cash.
 It’s generally any type of asset that can help increase your ability to generate value.